 completionHandler, have also been added to the initialization code as shown below.

-isLocalCachingEnabled parameter determines whether the client app will use local storage through Sendbird Chat SDK or not.
+isLocalCachingEnabled parameter determines whether or not the client app will use local storage through Sendbird Chat SDK.
 Since this is optional, the default value is set to

 false.
 If you want to build a client app with our local caching functionalities, set the